-- (2) Pole mounted signs are prohibited. - (3) Billboards and/or off-site signs, as defined in Section 656.1302 Ordinance Code, are prohibited unless otherwise allowed by existing agreements with the City of Jacksonville. - (4) Animated signs; automatic changing message devices; mobile signs; beacons, tracker lights or similar lighting components; reflective mirror-like or materials; pennants; ribbons; streamers; inflatables; wind-activated signs; and similar are prohibited. - (5) Remnant portions of former sign structures no longer conforming to this Subpart shall be removed on or before December 31, 2024. - (6) Lawfully existing signage on July 1, 2019 shall meet the requirements herein the later of December 31, 2024, or five (5) years plus 90 days after a grant program to help mitigate the cost of compliance is approved by the RA/CRA Board.
+- (2) Pole mounted signs are prohibited. - (3) Billboards and/or off-site signs, as defined in Section 656.1302 Ordinance Code, are prohibited unless otherwise allowed by existing agreements with the City of Jacksonville. - (4) Animated signs; automatic changing message devices; mobile signs; beacons, lights or similar lighting components; mirror-like or reflective materials; pennants; ribbons; streamers; inflatables; wind-activated signs; and similar are prohibited. - (5) Lawfully existing signage at the time of the effective date of these regulations shall meet the requirements herein within five (5) years of the effective date of this ordinance, which shall be codified as a date certain.